Inland Lake Levels

 The County Board of Commissioners delegates administrative duties to the Drain Commissioner to oversee lake level projects.
 Once Circuit Court determines the normal lake level, it is the responsibility of the Drain Commissioner to maintain the lake level, determine the apportionment of costs incurred, and assess the lake level district to recover such costs.

-In Allegan County, there are six established lake levels: Base Line Lake, Dumont Lake, Miner Lake, Monterey Lake, Osterhout Lake, and Pine Creek Lake, and Pine Lake with Barry County.
+In Allegan County, there are seven established lake levels: Base Line Lake, Dumont Lake, Miner Lake, Monterey Lake, Osterhout Lake, Pine Creek Lake, and Pine Lake with Barry County.

 Part 307 also requires inspection every three years of all lake level control structures on inland lakes that have normal levels established under this Act.
 A licensed professional engineer must do this inspection and inspection results must be submitted to the Michigan Department of Environmental Quality.